sayyid5416/generalpy/README.md

   - You can also set different time zone for `%(asctime)s`.

+### 💠 `ICACLS` class _(windows OS only)_
+  - Handles functions related to `icacls` command from windows OS.
+  - To set/modify/remove the permissions for files/folders.
+  - Use `icacls /?` in CMD for more info.

 ### 💠 `IgnoreError(Exception)` class
   - This exception should be ignored after catching it for the sake of continuity.
   - You can ignore it in `try: ... except IgnoreError: pass` block, or
-  - By logging/printing to console
+  - By logging/printing to console.

 ### 💠 `LevelFormatter` class